 We have established certain criteria to determine when and how Chapman University officially endorses a social media site.
 These criteria ensure that the university is represented in a fair, accurate, and legal manner while protecting the brand and reputation of the institution.

-Official endorsement means the social media site will be listed on the university’s website, social.chapman and, whenever feasible, will be linked to, promoted, and featured in marketing and communication activities.
+Official endorsement means the social media site will be listed on the university’s website and, whenever feasible, will be linked to, promoted, and featured in marketing and communication activities.
 To obtain and keep an official endorsement, you must take the following actions.

 5.2.1.
-Register the name of the proposed site and the name(s) of the persons responsible for providing content with the University’s Interactive Marketing Specialist.
-This will ensure effective communication and content coordination.
+Register the name of the proposed site and the name(s) of the persons responsible for providing content with the University’s Social Media & Digital Marketing Specialist before the account is created.

 5.2.2.
-Ensure that the content appropriately represents the University, and that the social media site is compliant with internet best practices such as privacy rules, disclaimer statements, contact information, and ADA compliance.
+Ensure that the content appropriately represents the University, and that the social media site is compliant with internet best practices such as privacy rules, disclaimer statements, contact information, ADA and Brand compliance.
 Social Media resources to assist can be found here.